The Real Estate Sector

 Indiabulls Real Estate Development has agreed with Dev Property Development, a company incorporated in the Isle of Man, whereby Dev got a subscription to new shares and minority shareholding.
 But in recent developments, Indiabulls has acquired a stake in Dev Property Development in a 138 million-pound sterling (10.9 billion rupees) share-swap deal.

-Also, real estate developments open opportunities for associated fields like home loans and insurance.
-Several global have shown interest in this sector.
-This includes companies like Cesma International from Singapore, American International Group Inc (AIG), High Point Rendel of the UK, Colony Capital and Brack Capital of the US, and Lee Kim Tah Holdings tew.
+Real estate developments also open opportunities for associated fields like home loans and insurance.
+Several global companies have shown interest in this sector, including Cesma International from Singapore, American International Group Inc (AIG), High Point Rendel of the U.K., Colony Capital and Brack Capital of the U.S., and Lee Kim Tah Holdings tew.

 Following are the names of some companies that have invested in India.